php-repos/phpkg-documentations/customization.md

 }
 ```

-You can also map other namespaces, such as `Tests` to the `tests` directory:
+You can also map additional namespaces, such as `Tests`, to the `tests` directory:

 ```json
 {